tasket/wyng-backup/doc/Wyng_User_Reference.md

 #### `--save-to=<path>`

 Its possible to receive to any valid file path or block device using the `--save-to` option, which can be used in place of `--local`.
-Only one volume can be specified at a time when using `--save-to`.
+Only one volume can be received at a time when using `--save-to`.

 #### `--tar-bypass` _(experimental)_